 - Operation without computer – the device hardware is now capable of directly being plugged in to the internet modem or router via Ethernet or USB connector.
 Unlike the previous MagicJack devices, there is no need for a continuously plugged in computer as the internet source.
 It also cuts down the electrical power consumption needed to keep the computer running, since it can be directly plugged to a wall power source.
 Registration does however require a computer or smartphone.

-- MagicJack App – The new MagicJack ‘Talk Free’ app (now renamed magicApp) is available in both the Appstore and Google Playstore to provide yet another option for using your VoIP options with portable internet devices.
+- MagicJack App – The magicJack ‘Talk Free’ app (renamed magicApp) is available in both the Appstore and Google Playstore to provide yet another option for using your VoIP options with portable internet devices.

 - Simple Set Up – Setting up your MagicJack remains remarkably simple.
 Whether you’re an existing or a new user, simply plug it into the internet source, register or port your number and a few confirmation screens later you’re done.